Why Publish in JAFSCD?

 • JAFSCD staff work with you to promote your content, providing a press release template and best practices for social media activity.

-• We distribute your work via an email list with over 16,000 emails and by posting to major listservs and social media (Facebook, Twitter, Instagram).
+• We distribute your work via an email list with over 16,000 emails and by posting to major listservs and social media (Facebook, Twitter, LinkedIn).

 • We share your work with the FAO's Agroecology Knowledge Hub and the Family Farming and Agroecology community of practice.

-Your work is indexed broadly (see the complete list):
+Your work is indexed broadly (see the complete list), including these sources:

 • Google Scholar